microsoft/nlp-recipes/utils_nlp/interpreter/README.md

 tqdm
 ```

-You may also need to install jupyter notebook to visit our [torturial](Torturial.ipynb).

 ## How to use

+We provide a notebook tutorial [here](../../scenarios/interpret_NLP_models/explain_simple_model.ipynb) to help you start quickly.
 The important class we need to utilize is the `Interpreter` in [Interpreter.py](Interpreter.py).
-Given any input word embeddings and a forward function $\Phi$ that transforms the word embeddings to a hidden state, Interpreter helps understand how much each input word contributes to the hidden state.
+Given any input word embeddings and a forward function $\Phi$ that transforms the word embeddings $\bf x$ to a hidden state $\bf s$, Interpreter helps understand how much each input word contributes to the hidden state.
 Suppose the $\Phi$, the input $\bf x$ and the input words are defined as:
 ```
 import torch